 Flagstaff AZ Real Estate Market Data Provided by The Kelly Broaddus Real Estate Advisors Team / by Joselyn Uy

-We hope that your year has been off to a great start!
+January is traditionally one of the slowest months in real estate.
 With February almost in the books and the home selling season getting ramped up, we wanted to pass on some information on how the year kicked off.

 FLAGSTAFF SINGLE FAMILY HOME SALES